 Whether you hire a general contractor or become an owner-builder and only hire subcontractors, it is extremely important to properly vet your builder during the bid phase.

-Many general contractors will try to outsource their risks onto the owner, such as material costs, construction delays, and change orders.
-Stay tuned, for helpful tips and strategies for controlling those risks during the bid stage.
+Many general contractors will try to outsource their risks onto the owner, such as material costs, construction delays and change orders.